WHAT TO DO IN DRESDEN IN 1-4 DAYS

 After you pass the Golden Horseman statue, walk to the bridge.
 But before you actually reach it, turn right and walk towards the Elbe River.
 Here you have a great panorama – also known as the Canaletto View.

-Did you know that the court painter Canaletto was responsible for creating a breathtaking series of views of baroque Dresden in the mid-18th century?
+Did you know that the court painter Canaletto was responsible for creating a breathtaking series of views of Baroque Dresden in the mid-18th century?
 Thanks to these stunning portrayals, Dresden earned the nickname “Venice on the Elbe,” which later became “Florence on the Elbe.

-You won’t want to miss Canaletto’s views of the Frauenkirche, the Hofkirche, and other iconic sights.
+You don’t want to miss Canaletto’s views of the Frauenkirche, the Hofkirche, and other iconic sights.
 But that’s not all – you can also spend some time at the nearby “beach” along the Elbe River, a popular spot for locals and tourists alike to take a dip and unwind.

 Before you head back to the old town, why not grab a drink or a bite to eat in this picturesque area, or stroll back by way of the Augustus Bridge?
-Don’t miss out on this unforgettable Dresden experience!

 If you are in Dresden for a couple of days, you should explore the nearby nature.
-The pretty vineyards near Dresden are worth a visit – but if you head further east, then some of the most unique rock formations in Germany will await you.
+The pretty vineyards near Dresden are worth a visitbut if you head further east, then some of the most unique rock formations in Germany will await you.

 Saxon Switzerland – Bastei & Bastei Bridge